dangomezm/GEM_AI_Toolkit/README.md

 # GEM AI Toolkit
 This is the beta version of the toolkit for building feature prediction using facade images, for seismic risk assessment with AI.
-This toolkit allows analysis of images from Google Street View, using the Google API, and also supports images from the local device.
 The Graphic User Interface enables a fast assessment of the building, including an object detection module, to isolate the building of interest.

 ![image](https://github.com/user-attachments/assets/e809d08e-fe5a-466d-bc86-b74b14c95796)